-Present and provide details on you final design:
+Present and provide details on your final design:

 - a.
 Discuss the final design and how it works.
-Include drawing(s) and a detailed Bill or Materials and/or parts lists including vendors, part numbers, and prices, but the detailed fabrication package should be part of appendix (see Appendices). - b.
-Discuss any mockups and prototypes that have been made. - c.
-Assess the designs performance wrt to the original requirements - 11.
+Include drawing(s) and a detailed Bill or Materials and/or parts lists including vendors, part numbers, and prices.
+Note that the fully detailed fabrication package should be a stand-alone pdf document. - b.
+Discuss any mockups and prototypes that have been made, including the purpose for each, and learning obtained from each. - c.
+Assess the design's performance with respect to the original requirements - 11.
 Manufacturing (details may be an Appendix).
 This section should focus solely on design considerations related to the fabrication, assembly of, and manufacture of your design.
 It should NOT be describing functions, specifications, etc. - a.
 Describe manufacturing processes and plan at volumes ranging from mockup to prototype to mass production as appropriate to your project. - b.
 Discuss the impact on design and material selection of your manufacturing processes - c.
 Discuss any special production methods, quality requirements with allowable tolerance levels, packaging and storage requirements, etc. - d.
 Provide a production cost analysis and estimate (if possible)